 When you insert your card you will usually be asked for your PIN immediately.

 - It is normal to leave your card in the machine for the duration of the transaction.

 - Select the option for foreign card/Foreign currency.
 This is usually in the bottom left of the screen.

 - When you have selected this, you will be offered a language selection.
 As our card is from England we have always been offered English or Spanish.

 - Select the amount you wish to withdraw.
 All Chilean ATMs limit your withdrawal to 200,000 pesos when using a foreign card.

 - Always put your card and your money away, and zipped back into your wallet and bag before leaving the ATM.

 Fee Comparison of The Best ATMs to use in Chile

-We keep this table of ATM fees Chile updated when we are provided with up to date information (like we do with our guide to ATM fees in Colombia, Lao, Japan and Guatemala – drop us a line if you get updates, we’d love to hear from you.
-Just make a note of how much you out out, what type of card (credit/debit, Visa/Mastercard/other, country of origin of card and where the ATM was as well as which bank it was!) – lets try and keep Chile ATM fees for everyone down!
-And lets also try and share no fee atm machines locations.
+We keep this table of ATM fees in Chile updated when we are provided with up-to-date information (as we do with our guide to ATM fees in Colombia, Lao, Japan, and Guatemala – drop us a line if you get updates, we’d love to hear from you.
+Just make a note of how much you take out, what type of card (credit/debit, Visa/Mastercard/other, country of origin of card, and where the ATM was as well as which bank it was!) – let’s try and keep Chile ATM fees for everyone down!
+And let’s also try and share no-fee ATMs locations.

 |Bank Name||Withdrawal amount for foreign cards||Fee per withdrawal|